Mobile safari meanderings in Botswana

 The Batawana people of Ngamiland were concerned by the rapid depletion of wildlife due to uncontrolled hunting and cattle encroachment.
 In 1963, under the leadership of the late Chief Moremi III’s wife, they took the bold initiative to proclaim Moremi a game reserve.

 The Okavango Delta comprises more than 15,000 km² of watery paradise.
 It’s a lush wilderness of papyrus, impenetrable reed beds, grassy floodplains, and tree-covered islands.

-The complex network of water channels of varying depths are engineered and maintained by hippos and elephants.
+The complex water channel network of varying depths is engineered and maintained by hippos and elephants.
 Some areas are permanently underwater.
 Others are submerged only when the annual floodwaters arrive from Angola.

-The Okavango Delta is not a national park, and so there are fewer restrictions on activities.
-Off-road driving when searching for or following game is allowed, as are night drives and walking safaris.
+The Okavango Delta is not a national park, so there are fewer restrictions on activities.
+Off-road driving when following wildlife is allowed, as are night drives and walking safaris.
 Unlike the national parks, the Okavango is largely unavailable to self-drive tourists (except for the Moremi section), so your safari is likely to be private and exclusive.